RiMaxim/sulfoacetate/README.md

 – If at least three studies on species within a genus, or three independent examples, consistently indicated a specific type, that type was assigned to the entire genus.

-– Lissodendoryx nobilis was classified as ND (Not Determined), as it was identified as LMA (Low Microbial Abundance) in two studies (doi: 10.1371/journal.pone.0091092, doi.org/10.1016/j.dsr.2024.104416) and as HMA (High Microbial Abundance) in one study (doi: 10.4014/jmb.1406.06041).
+– Coelocarteria singaporensis was classified as HMA (High Microbial Abundance), as it was identified as HMA (High Microbial Abundance)in two studies (10.1128/mBio.01577-21, 10.1016/j.scitotenv.2024.170171) and as LMA (Low Microbial Abundance) in one study (10.1007/s00338-024-02568-8).

-– A total of 1,626 genomes were associated with sponges (88 were labeled as Porifera sp., while the others were identified to more specific taxonomic levels).
-Among these, 1,074 genomes (from 41 sponge species) were classified as HMA (High Microbial Abundance), 308 genomes (from 46 sponge species) as LMA (Low Microbial Abundance), and 244 genomes (from 50 sponge species) as ND (Not Determined).
+– A total of 1,646 genomes (1,626 from GTDB + 20 from articles) were associated with sponges (88 were labeled as Porifera sp., while the others were identified to more specific taxonomic levels).
+Among these, 1,086 genomes (1,085+1, from 42 sponge species (42+0)) were classified as HMA (High Microbial Abundance), 308 genomes (297+11,from 50 sponge species (45+5)) as LMA (Low Microbial Abundance), and 244 genomes (from 50 sponge species) as ND (Not Determined).

 |Sponge Name                  |Genomes count|Type| Reference (doi)                                |
 |-----------------------------|-------------|----|------------------------------------------------|